OCzarnecki/gdp8/README.md

 will use the most recent log file, but as with `play-replay` you can provide any valid log file using `--logfile PATH`.

 # Building
 The launcher script does not run the code from `env_aea` and `agent_aea` directly.
 Instead, it uses the snapshot of the code stored in the `packages` folder (the local registry).
-To push your current work into the package registry, run the `update_packages` script.
+To push your current work into the package registry, run the `script/update_packages` script.
 For more info, check out docs.fetch.ai.

 After the packages have been pushed, your changes should be applied immedietly, when running the `simulation` script.